Factobotics/FlexHex-Rose-AP/docs/getting-started.md

 ### :warning: Short notice :warning:

-**Influx-db variables** variables in the **.env** file must be changed to your influx-db service variables.
+**Influx-db variables** in the **.env** file must be changed to your influx-db service variables.
 Other variables can be ignored to try out the module.

 ### Configuring system dependent settings.